mirima2/software_guidelines/docs/source/field_tool.rst

 ``datacite:description``

-This element is used to specify which is the tool used for producing the software.
+This element is used to specify which is the tool/service that can execute the software.

 21.1 type (M)
 -------------------